openstack-archive/cookbook-openstack-image/README.md

 Description
 ===========

-This cookbook installs the OpenStack Image service **Glance** as part of the OpenStack **Essex** reference deployment Chef for OpenStack.
+This cookbook installs the OpenStack Image service **Glance** as part of an OpenStack reference deployment Chef for OpenStack.
 The http://github.com/opscode/openstack-chef-repo contains documentation for using this cookbook in the context of a full OpenStack deployment.
 Glance is installed from packages, optionally populating the repository with default images.

 http://glance.openstack.org/